How can we all get more creative about supporting Mental Fitness?

 Supporting employee wellbeing is a growing priority in every sector.
 But supporting Mental Fitness in the creative sector is a particularly high priority.
 Here at Cognomie we think that is a profoundly exciting opportunity to create wellbeing solutions that can inspire the world.

-There are big wellbeing challenges in the creative sector
+There are big challenges for Mental Fitness in the creative sector

 A number of recent surveys highlight why this is the case.
 The figures make stark reading.